Jess Lee (Malaysian singer): 2016-2017: "Love Storm"

 The third album "Love Storm" was released on May 6, 2016.
-This album is the first album tailor-made for Jess Lee's personal characteristics.
+This album is the first album tailor-made for Lee's personal characteristics.
 The singing interpretation and music style are more diverse, and it contains 12 new songs.
 Representing 12 astronomical observations, the album topped the album sales rankings of Taiwan's three major physical album sales channels: G-Music, "Five Major Record Stores" and "Guangnan Wholesale Chain Store".
 The album's first hit song "Blizzard" has been completely revamped in visual style and musical style.
 Jess Lee has also escaped the fate of being "masked" in the title songs of the previous two albums, showing her "face" for the first time and serving as the heroine in the MV.
 Emphasizing more on personal style; the second wave of hit songs "Chain Love" became the theme song of three dramas broadcast in Taiwan, including the Chinese TV series "The Legend of Miyue", the Korean dramas "She is Beautiful" and "My Daughter, Qin April".
 Ending song.
 On May 26 of the same year, Jess Lee participated in a corporate visit organized by POP Radio and went to the game company "Zhiguan Technology" to sing and promote the album.
 The song also topped the number one list of digital music charts such as KKBOX and Omusic.
-On June 1, Jess Lee released the third wave of the MV for the title song "Nostalgia", and within one month of its release, the "Storm of Love" album has been sold on four major music channel channels at home and abroad: physical, digital, telecommunications, and radio.
+On June 1, Jess Lee released the third wave of the MV for the title song "Nostalgia", and within one month of its release, the "Storm of Love" album has been sold on four major music channels at home and abroad: physical, digital, telecommunications, and radio.
 A total of 67 rankings were won.
 On June 8, the fourth wave of the MV for the title song "I Dare You" was released.
 In the MV, Jess Lee challenged herself to dance for the first time.
 On June 9, she held the "Jess Lee's Love Storm" new song concert at the New Taipei City Civic Plaza.
 This was Jess Lee 's first large-scale outdoor concert.

-On August 9 of the same year, Jess Lee released "Princess Jiawei Suite" on Chinese Valentine's Day, and played the roles of Rapunzel from Tangled, Hua Mulan from Mulan, and Anna and Ella from Frozen.
+On August 9 of the same year, Lee released "Princess Jiawei Suite" on Chinese Valentine's Day, and played the roles of Rapunzel from Tangled, Hua Mulan from Mulan, and Anna and Ella from Frozen.
 There are a total of 7 classic princess characters including Shakespeare, Belle in Beauty and the Beast, Pocahontas in Pocahontas and Snow White in Snow White; her high voice and singing skills have been praised by the outside world as "completely explosive" singer".
 On September 12 of the same year, Jess Lee won the "Best Female Singer Award" at the 2016 AIM Chinese Music Awards Ceremony.

-In 2017, Jess Lee embarked on her first solo concert tour "Storm of Love Tour", which visited Shanghai, Nanjing and Beijing respectively.
+In 2017, Lee embarked on her first solo concert tour "Storm of Love Tour", which visited Shanghai, Nanjing and Beijing respectively.